Uniswap/docs/versioned_docs/version-V3/concepts/V3-overview/concentrated-liquidity.md

 To achieve concentrated liquidity, the once continuous spectrum of price space has been partitioned with ticks.

 Ticks are the boundaries between discrete areas in price space.
-Ticks are spaced such that an increase or decrease of 1 tick represents a 0.0001% increase or decrease in price at any point in price space.
+Ticks are spaced such that an increase or decrease of 1 tick represents a 0.01% (1 basis point) increase or decrease in price at any point in price space.

 Ticks function as boundaries for liquidity positions.
 When a position is created, the provider must choose the lower and upper tick that will represent their position's borders.